yixu-cs/yixu-cs.github.io/_publications/2025-SODA-SLC-costs.md

       <img src="/images/paper-SLC/map_intervals2.png" width="400" />
     </p>

-   - We choose endpoints wisely, such that the gap of two endpoints are close to the error bound of CC values.
+   - We choose endpoints wisely, such that the gap of two endpoints are close to the error bound of CC values

 Extension: similarity case
 ------